dc-moses/polaris-upload-lab-java/README.md

 4. Create or use an existing project.
 If creating new, do not use "New Project with SCM" at this time.
 5. To begin testing, click the 3 dotted menu on the far right and choose "New Test"
 6. Fill in the details, and upload the zip source file you previously downloaded
+7. Once your scan has completed, review your results within the Polaris UI

 > [!NOTE]
 > 1. Included in this lab is a coverity.yaml file.
 This is used in the event your application needs to build and lets Polaris know your build commands, and any other scan overides you'd like to configure.

 # Congratulations

 You have now configured a Polaris workflow using the upload method and should be able to review found issues in the UI. :clap: :trophy:

 ## ![](https://img.shields.io/badge/optional-CTF-blueviolet?style=for-the-badge)
 Once you upload the scan, you will find a "Use of Hard-coded Credentials" finding.
 Locate the secret, and decrypt it.
 Use this to assemble a sentance in the proper order.